-Comments may be recorded in a designated area on the form (and on the back of the form if additional space is needed) or on an informed consent coversheet (refer to section 5.7 below); however, this is not required.
+Comments may be recorded in a designated area on the form (and on the back of the form if additional space is needed) or on an informed consent coversheet (refer to section 4.7 below).
 All required points must be satisfactorily addressed by the participant, before proceeding to the final informed consent decision and signing of the informed consent form (s).